fairlearn/fairlearn/docs/user_guide/mitigation/reductions.rst

 .. note::

-    In the example above the :code::class:BoundedGroupLoss` object does not use the :code:`upper_bound` argument.
+    In the example above the :code:`BoundedGroupLoss` object does not use the :code:`upper_bound` argument.
 It is only used by reductions techniques during the unfairness mitigation.
 As a result the constraint violation detected by :code:`gamma` is identical to the mean absolute error.